webloom-agency/mcp-google-ads/README.md

 ### Testing Your Setup

-The repository includes a test file `test_google_ads_mcp.py` that lets you verify your Google Ads API connection is working correctly before using it with Claude or Cursor.
+The repository includes test files that let you verify your Google Ads API connection is working correctly before using it with Claude or Cursor.

-#### Setting Up the Test File
+#### Testing Basic Functionality

 1. Make sure your virtual environment is activated: